fabiangunzinger/causal-inference-notes/chapters/super_population.md

 **Identification**

+- See Wagner notes for 4 assumptions: https://web.stanford.edu/~swager/stats361.pdf

 - ...
 Randomisation solves selection bias problem and allows us to identify treatment effect

 - Use content from outcomes (expectations and show how randomisation eliminates selection bias)

 - Randomisation

 - SUTVA
+  - No interference
+  - Consistency
+  - See deng2023first for reference to Rubin 1980 original article on precise assumption and other great Rubin references

 - Solely and itself (excludability and non-interference)

 - Ignorability

 Check: